 Thanks to thousands of volunteer food rescue heroes, our model of food recovery and redistribution prevents perfectly good food from entering the waste stream and brings healthy food directly to people who need it.

 Why We Do It

-In the United States, 1 in 7 are hungry.
+412 Food Rescue was founded as a direct response to the disconnect between food waste, hunger, and environmental sustainability.
+We waste up to 40% of our food globally (translating to over 1.3 billion tons annually).
+This shouldn’t happen while 1 in 7 people go hungry every day.
 According to the United Nations, if we recover all the food that is lost or wasted, we will have enough to feed all those who are hungry, four times over.

 Not to mention, food waste is an environmental problem.
 Food production uses 10% of the energy budget, 50% of the land and 80% of all freshwater consumed in the United States.
 According to the Environmental Protection Agency, over 97% of food waste generated ends up in a landfill.

 Good food belongs to people, not landfills.